Check, Please! (webcomic): Plot

 In Year One, former figure skater Eric "Bitty" Bittle joins the Samwell Men's Hockey Team where his cheerful personality and baking wins over teammates "Shitty" Knight, Adam "Holster" Birkholtz, Justin "Ransom" Oluransi and team manager Larissa "Lardo" Duan.
 Bitty displays a fear of checking, often curling up into a ball on the ice when someone tries, earning him the ire of team captain Jack Zimmermann, the son of hockey legend Bad Bob Zimmermann.
 Jack helps Bitty through his fear with early morning checking practices while Bitty finds the courage to come out as homosexual.
 Jack and Bitty maintain a fraught relationship, complicated when Bitty scores in front of Bad Bob and is later put on Jack's line.
 During the playoffs, Bitty agrees to a risky play that leaves him with a mild concussion.
 Despite the team winning the game, they ultimately lose the playoffs.
 Bitty is given the room of graduating team goalie Johnson in the hockey team's frat house ("the Haus") and reconciles with Jack, who is voted team captain again, before they part ways for the summer.

 In Year Two, Bitty's fear of checking returns worse than ever due to his concussion and he faces potentially being cut from the team.
 However, Jack helps Bitty through his checking phobia once more and he retains his spot on the team.
 Joining the team in Bitty's sophomore year are goalie Christopher "Chowder" Chow and defensemen William "Dex" Poindexter and Derek "Nursey" Nurse.
 Bitty often finds himself mediating for the latter two who are constantly at each other's throats despite being paired up on the ice due to their differing views caused by coming from two very different worlds.
 Now friends with Jack, who faces decisions regarding his own professional hockey future, while working together on a class project, Bitty realizes that he is falling in love with his team captain, feelings which only grow deeper as time goes on.
 The team makes it to the NCAA Frozen Four, but loses their last game.
 At the end of the year, Ransom and Holster are elected co-captains while Jack, who signs with the Providence Falconers expansion team, buys a new oven to replace Bitty's old one after it breaks down for good.
-Jack and Shitty graduate with Shitty heading off for Harvard law school, but Bitty can't bring himself to admit his feelings to Jack.
+Jack and Shitty graduate with Shitty heading off for Harvard law school, but Bitty can not bring himself to admit his feelings to Jack.
 After a talk with his father, Jack rushes back to the Haus and surprises Bitty with a kiss before having to leave again.